mattma1970/yakwith.ai/README.md

 A fastAPI backend for locally hosted voicebots.
 Its designed to work with the (react.js front-end)[https://github.com/mattma1970/yak_react_frontend].

-As at 30/11/23 it is configured to use:
+As at 14/12/23 it is configured to use:
 * Azure Congnitive Services for Text-to-Speech;
 * a custom version of (griptape.ai)[http://griptape.ai] modified to support locally hosted huggingface models (see below)
 * models served locally using Huggingfacen's TGI LLM inference server running in docker.
+* OpenAI used for AI-powered text editiing in the textEditor frontend component

 See the Makefile for details of the relevant ports.